odoo/documentation/accounting/localizations/mexico.rst

-   **Solution:** You must set the address on your company properly, this is a mandatory group of fields, you can go to your company configuration on :menuselection:`Settings --> Users & Companies --> Companies` and fill all the required fields for your address following the step `3.
-Set you legal information in the company`.
+   **Solution:** You must set the address on your company properly, this is a mandatory group of fields, you can go to your company configuration on :menuselection:`Settings --> Users & Companies --> Companies` and fill all the required fields for your address following the step :ref:`mx-legal-info`.

 - **Error message**: